nocillax/thesis/proposed/docs/BLOCKCHAIN_FUNDAMENTALS.md

-# Blockchain Fundamentals: A Complete Beginner's Guide
+# Blockchain Fundamentals: Certificate System Guide

-**Target Audience:** Someone with ZERO blockchain knowledge who needs to explain every detail to a thesis supervisor.
+**Purpose:** Understand blockchain concepts using your actual implementation as examples.

-**Context:** This document explains blockchain using YOUR certificate issuance system as the example.
+**Your System:** 100% blockchain-based certificate issuance with Quorum private network, no database.

 ---